luangtatipsy/intel-image-classification/README.md

 ```

 ## Model Evaluation
 According to the classification report table below, the model yields 90.2% accuracy which can used in the real-world application.
 The model confidently classifies forest images, the highest F1-Score as 98.72%.
-On the other hands, model generally classifies incorrectly between glacier and mountain images.
+On the other hand, model generally classifies incorrectly between glacier and mountain images.

 |              | precision | recall | f1-score | support |
 |--------------|:---------:|:------:|:--------:|:-------:|